Distribution Free Prediction Sets for Node Classification: Conformal Prediction

 \section{Conformal Prediction}

-Conformal prediction is a family of algorithms that generate finite sample valid prediction intervals or sets from an arbitrary black box machine learning model. {Conformal prediction may be thought of as a "wrapper" around a fitted model that uses a set of exchangeable held out data to calibrate prediction sets.} Amazingly, the predictive model does not even need be well specified for these guarantees to hold (although the prediction intervals or sets may not be useful in this case).
-In the exposition below we will focus on conformal classification as that is the object of study in this work, but note that conformal prediction can be used for regression and other risk control procedures.
-We recommend consulting the excellent tutorial by \citet{cp_gentle} for an introduction.
+Conformal prediction is a family of algorithms that generate finite sample valid prediction intervals or sets from an arbitrary black box machine learning model.
+In this work we employ a convenient approach known as \textit{split} conformal prediction \cite{pap, lei2018distribution}. { Split conformal prediction may be thought of as a "wrapper" around a fitted model that uses a set of exchangeable held out data to calibrate prediction sets.} Amazingly, the predictive model does not even need be well specified for these guarantees to hold (although the prediction intervals or sets may not be useful in this case).
+An excellent tutorial is provided by \citet{cp_gentle}.